-Aaron Gold, About.com's Guide to Cars, has been an automotive journalist for a decade and a half and has been About.com's Guide to Cars since 2004.
+Aaron Gold, About.com's Guide to Cars, has been an automotive journalist for a decade and a half and has been About.com's Cars Expert since 2004.

 A native New Yorker, Aaron started his career in automotive journalism as an intern for What Car? magazine in Great Britain.
 After returning to the States, Aaron moved to California and began writing for automotive web sites.
-Aaron now works full time as About.com's Guide to Cars; and he also works as a consulting producer on the History Channel series Top Gear and as a contributing writer for VroomGirls.com.
+Along with serving as About.com's Cars Expert, Aaron is a consulting producer on the History Channel series Top Gear, does video reviews for Autobytel.com, and freelances for other publications, including Autoguide.com and VroomGirls.com.

 Aaron credits his love for cars to (and occasionally blames it on) his stepfather, a former used car salesman who met Aaron's mother when he sold her a low-mileage 1971 Plymouth Scamp.

-Aaron lives in Los Angeles, California, with his wife, Robin; his sons, Robert and Andrew; Bayla the dog; Fifi the tarantula; Frankie Four Fingers the gecko; and fourteen unnamed fish, all of whom -- except the dog, the spider, the gecko and the fish -- contribute their opinions to Aaron's car reviews.
+Aaron lives in Los Angeles with his wife, Robin; his sons, Robert and Andrew; Bayla the dog; Fifi the tarantula; Frankie Four Fingers the gecko; and a dozen unnamed fish, all of whom -- except the dog, the spider, the gecko and the fish -- contribute their opinions to Aaron's car reviews.

 Aaron studied computer science in college, until making the monumental discovery that he wasn't any good at it.
 He changed majors and earned a bachelor's degree in communications from the State University of New York.
 The crowning achievement of his college career was his six-month internship with What Car?
 Magazine in Britain, where he was, as far as he knows, the only SUNY intern with a company car.

 By Aaron Gold: